 This mass target market can be described as middle and lower-income demographics.
-And, compared to other well-established burger chains, McDonald’s prices are very competitive – but like we said before, not necessarily cheap or cheaper than its competitors.
+And, compared to other well-established burger chains, McDonald’s prices are very competitive.
+But, as we said before, it is not necessarily cheap or cheaper than its competitors.

 In fact, there’s a lot of price anchoring going on at McDonald’s Affordable Pricing Strategy:

-- Value is anchored to consumer preferences.
-The range of prices are carefully plotted based on consumer demand for keystone brands like the Big Mac.
+1. Value is anchored to consumer preferences.
+The range of prices is carefully plotted based on consumer demand for keystone brands like the Big Mac.

 2. Price repositioning generally occurs when they launch new products and brands such as the highly successful McCafe brand.

-3. Everyday low value is supported by extensive promotional discounting, which is purposely planned at regular intervals and coincides with lots of advertising.
+3. The everyday low value is supported by extensive promotional discounting, which is purposely planned at regular intervals and coincides with lots of advertising.

 McDonald’s is the benchmark for fast food operators around the world and is generally considered to be the ‘going rate’ for the fast-food industry.

 In a way, McDonald’s is like the universal language of fast food.
 However, it’s affordable pricing strategy is by no means standardised across its franchises.
 No, in fact, individual franchisees are free to price within a given price range for all their products and promotions.
 This, in turn, creates many price segment differences and subtle price variations.